benedikt-voelkel/HFPlot/README.md

 ```
 If that fails, most likely your developments broke something.
 Please make sure that these tests pass before you open a PR.

+## Examples

+You can immediately jump into the [examples](./examples) and have a look.
+If you want further technical explanations, just keep reading.

 ## Structure and usage